AXDOOMER/mochadoom/README.md

 [ ] - Detect FreeDM and FreeDoom has IWADs.

 [ ] - Aspect-ratio correction.

+[ ] - Add the nostalgic 'SQUEAK!' sound when the players connect and the multiplayer game starts.

 [ ] - Make sure the .jar file executes without aving to specify where the 'main' is.